Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 A special meeting of Germany's so-called "climate cabinet" on Wednesday produced little action on the issue of confronting climate change as members decided to delay making fundamental decisions until September.

-The group was formed in April and consists of representatives from the ministries of economics, finance, transportation, construction, and agriculture.
-Wednesday's meeting was convened at the request of Environment Minister Svenja Schulze from Merkel's coalition partner Social Democratic Party (SPD).
+The group was formed in April and consists of representatives from the ministries of economy, finance, transportation, construction and agriculture.
+Wednesday's meeting was convened at the request of Environment Minister Svenja Schulze from Merkel's coalition partner, the Social Democratic Party (SPD).

+Earlier this week, Schulze voiced her frustration about the CDU's foot-dragging on her climate bill, saying she could not "take responsibility for further delays."

 Read more: German political parties go green for EU 'climate election'